LibVNC/libvncserver/x11vnc/misc/enhanced_tightvnc_viewer/Windows/README.txt

 VNC Server and click "Connect".
 Click on "Help" for more information information.
 You can also set some simple options under "Options ..."

+If you want that application to run in "SSH-ONLY" mode, click on the "sshvnc.bat" wrapper instead.
+Or enter SSH_ONLY.

 Note that on Windows when the TightVNC viewer disconnects you may need to terminate the STUNNEL program manually.
 To do this: Click on the STUNNEL icon (dark green) on the System Tray and then click "Exit".
 Before that,